csaf-poc/csaf_distribution/docs/csaf_downloader.md

   -h, --help                   Show this help message
 ```

-The downloader will attempt to download from the given domain URL.
-A direct URL to the metadata.json can be given by starting the URL with
-`https://`.
-Otherwise the downloader will attempt to find the metadata.json
-in any valid default location.
+Will download all CSAF documents for the given _domains_, by trying each as a CSAF provider.

+If a _domain_ starts with `https://` it is instead considered a direct URL to the `provider-metadata.json` and downloading procedes from there.